Reading: Vocabulary in Context: B1 Lesson 1: Inferring Meaning of Unfamiliar Vocabulary from Contextual Clues (synonyms, antonyms, examples)

 1. Write down your guess for the meaning of each underlined word.

-2. Write down the context clue you used to help you guess (was it a synonym, an antonym, an example, or just general context?).
+2. Write down the context clue you used to help you guess (was it a synonym, an antonym, an example, or just the general context?).

 Be ready to share your findings with the class.